Trinity Railway Express

-The Trinity Railway Express (TRE) is a commuter rail line in the Dallas–Fort Worth metroplex.
+The Trinity Railway Express (TRE) is a commuter rail service in the Dallas–Fort Worth metroplex, Texas, United States.
 It was established by an interlocal agreement between Dallas Area Rapid Transit (DART) and Trinity Metro.
 Each transit authority owns a 50% stake in the joint rail project and contractor Herzog Transit Services operates the line.
 The TRE began operating in December 1996.